gldog/anonymize_jira_users/dev/auditlog_reader.md

-auditlog_reader
+Module auditlog_reader
 =

 # General

-This is to explain how the module auditlog_reader.py works.
+This is to give background information about the module auditlog_reader.py.

 Atlassian introduced anonymization in Jira 8.7.